 NCIS: Los Angeles did this at the beginning of season three.
 After shooting Hetty at the end of the premiere, they went on to reveal that she survived the shooting in the promo for the next week's episode.

 Although they do subvert this in the promo for the fifth episode of season four in which all of the footage is from the continuation of the episode airing two weeks later.
 Seriously, nothing that that promo happened in the episode.
 Not a damn thing.

 The O.C.: Network Ten purposely ruined the shocking twist in the finale of the third season for Australian viewers.
-Instead of letting us think she was getting Put on a Bus ten decided to start showing ads three weeks before the finale saying " MARISSA...
+Instead of letting us think she was getting Put on a Bus, the channel decided to start showing ads three weeks before the finale saying " MARISSA...
 WILL...
 DIE".

-Once Upon a Time: The show is terrible at this.
+Once Upon a Time is terrible at this.
 Between the trailers and the lengthy promos ABC releases before every episode, you barely need to watch the episode at all.
 Most recently the trailers for season two episode 'The Doctor' gave away the big twist the writers had been keeping secret from fans since season one, that Doctor Whale's Fairytale Identity is Doctor Frankenstein.

 Several episodes' flashback stories feature a new character and build to a final reveal of what famous fairy tale character they are, only for the trailer to give it away upfront.

 Especially bad with the Wicked Witch of the West, with months of having Rebecca Mader's green face shoved everywhere they could get it making it rather silly to watch her introductory episode try to play it as a surprise in the last scene.